Paul T. Faulkner, CPA serves as President of APPEALpropertytax.com®,

 has over 25 years of experience in reducing property taxes and was the former CFO/Controller for one of Texas' largest privately held real estate companies.
 As a licensed Texas Certified Public Accountant, Texas Real Estate Broker and Senior Property Tax Consultant, he is an expert at negotiating the lowest possible real estate and personal property tax values.

-Norma Ponce is a Registered Property Tax Consultant.
-Ms. Ponce received a Bachelor of Business Administration Degree in Finance from The University of Houston and previously was employed by the Harris County Appraisal District in the Commercial Valuation Division.
+Joseph Faulkner is a Registered Property Tax Consultant.
+Mr. Faulkner received a Bachelor of Business Administration Degree in Accounting from The University of Houston Clear Lake.

 For any additional information or questions you may have about the property tax appeal process,